pingcap/ossinsight/CONTRIBUTING.md

 Here is a folder template for a blog provides guidance on the information you need to include.

-Please create a folder under [the blog file path]( https://github.com/pingcap/ossinsight/tree/main/web/blog), and creat a `.md` file under the folder.
+Please create a folder under [the blog file path]( https://github.com/pingcap/ossinsight/tree/main/web/blog), and create a `.md` file under the folder.

 * Folder Name: describe the text briefly